MaherSaleem/Python-Dictionary-Validation-Rules/README.md

-# Python Dictionary validation rules
+# Python Dictionary Validation Rules

 This package helps you to validate a dictionary based on some rules that you define.
 Check this exmple